 If you let your Lab use your pool, then you might as well let him lounge in style.
 Nothing screams style and serenity like a dog float.

-This paw shaped float is not only eye catching, but it is large, puncture resistant, and made from a soft vinyl fabric that will not fade when exposed to the UV rays of the sun.
+Uniquely shaped floats are all the rage, so buy the Pawcy paws aboard doggy dog pool float lazy water raft* for your dog.
+This paw shaped float is not only eye catching, but it is large, puncture resistant.
+It’s made from a soft vinyl fabric that will not fade when exposed to the UV rays of the sun.

 Dog Pool Toys